 1. How can I practice golf at home without a course?

 You can use tools like putting mats, carpet putting setups, or an indoor putting green to work on your short game.
-Portable golf training aids and drills also help improve your swing and distance control indoors.
+Portable golf training aids and simple drills also help improve your swing and distance control indoors.

 2. What are the best ways to improve my golf swing at home?